 Prevalent Conception of the Sanhedrin-a single supreme court. also meet elsewhere.
 There they interpreted the Law, and in criminal cases gave sentence.
-Their power over Jews was, subject to the Procurator's approval of their sentences of death, unlimited; and in certain cases they did not effected from the lower courts, but acted
+Their power over Jews was, subject to the Procurator's approval of their sentences of death, unlimited; and in certain cases they did not of the procurate of the lower courts, but a sted